Linaro/uadk/docs/wd_design.md

 #### Compression & Decompression

-Compression & decompression always submit data buffer to hardware accelerator and collet the output.
+Compression & decompression always submit data buffer to hardware accelerator and collect the output.
 These buffer informations could be encapsulated into a structure, *struct wd_comp_arg*.

 ```